tianocore-training/Writing_UEFI_App_Win_Lab/LabGuide.md

 Check the Shell Version with the “`Ver`” command

 Note:
-Will need to Delete dir:   %WORKSPACE%/Build/EmulatorX64/DEBUG_tag/X64/ShellPkg Between each build

 ---
 ## Slide 31@title[Lab 2: What we learned from LAB 2]